 When I bought my scooter in 2013, I had no idea what “appropriate” motorcycle gear was.
-I knew gear could protect me in a crash, so I wore what the motorcycle safety class told us to wear: close-toed shoes, long pants, leather gloves, and a full-face helmet.
+I knew it was important, though, so I wore what the motorcycle safety class told us to wear: close-toed shoes, long pants, leather gloves, and a full-face helmet.

 Motorcycle gear is a difficult industry.
 There’s a lot of cool protective technology, but very little information is available to the public.
 For example, did you know you have to pay to get a copy of the CE standards?

-And while I believe in letting riders decide for themselves what level of protection they’re comfortable with (beyond helmets, that is), it needs to be an informed decision.
-If someone really wants to gear up and protect herself, she needs to know what real protection looks like.
+And while I believe in letting riders choose their own level of protection (beyond helmets, that is), it needs to be an informed decision.
+If someone wants to gear up and protect herself, she needs to know what real protection looks like.

-So, after two years of moto-gear geekery, I decided it was time to put together a post about what I’ve learned about “real” motorcycle gear so far.
+So, here’s a summary of what I’ve learned about “real” motorcycle gear so far.
 I certainly don’t have all the answers, but I plan to keep this article updated with new information as my understanding of protective motorcycle gear evolves.

-Just so we’re clear: this isn’t a post telling what you should and shouldn’t wear on a motorcycle.
-That decision is up to you.
-Also, this post is in no way a definitive technical reference on the absolute pinnacle of motorcycle crash protection.
-This post is for casual street riders who need basic, useful advice on what to look for when buying protective gear.
+Just to be clear: This post is in no way a definitive technical reference on the absolute pinnacle of motorcycle crash protection.
+This post is for casual street riders who need basic, useful advice on buying quality motorcycle gear.

-Finally, I’m not going to talk much about helmets, since if it’s a good fit (no pressure points & squeezes your cheeks), a full-face, and DOT/SNELL approved you pretty much can’t go wrong.
-Plus, if you want more info, there are already several info-packed guides that can help you get the best fit possible for a helmet.
-I’d rather focus on the lesser-discussed gear: gloves, boots, pants and jackets.
+Finally, I’m not going to talk much about helmets, since if it’s a good fit (no pressure points & squeezes your cheeks), a full-face, and SNELL approved you pretty much can’t go wrong.
+Plus, there are already several info-packed guides that can help you get the best fit possible for a helmet.
+Instead, I’ll focus on gloves, boots, pants and jackets.

 Jackets and Pants